detail: The Measure of a Wingbeat, 2023, oil on canvas, 48 x 52 inches overall. Collection The Whitney Western Art Museum.

 Avian Witness.
 With imagery and methodology derived from my previous works, this series contemplates primordial systems—such as bird migration, magnetic fields and wind—and their relationship to manmade patterns on the land.
 Source materials, some embedded beneath layers, are wide ranging, including the gestures of penmanship, my pen-and-ink drawings of birds, and aerial landscape views.

-In this series, my interest in the evolution of written language—from hieroglyphics to the rebus to the phonetic—led me to incorporate birds.
+In this series, my interest in the evolution of written language—encompassing hieroglyphics, rebus riddles, and phonograms—led me to incorporate common Western birds into otherwise abstract works.
 The paintings seek some sort of equivalence between letterforms, various species of birds, and pure gesture.
-My closer look at the natural world is uncovering new pathways and approaches to gesture and line, color, texture, composition—the language of painting.

 Exploring parallels between drawing/painting/handwriting/markmaking, this group of paintings magnifies intimate handdrawn marks into more explosive gestures.
 Bold brushy lines, derived from cursive letterforms, become conduits of space, providing glimpses into the many strata that lie beneath the surface of each painting.
 Several paintings open up and complicate the stripped down efficiency of texting acronyms.